bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 !!! warning
     User work & scratch spaces are now part of the user's group folder.
-    This means, groups should coordinate internally to distribute their allotted quota evenly among users.
+    This means, groups should coordinate internally to distribute their allotted quota according to each user's needs.

 The implementation is done _via_ symlinks created by default when the user account is moved to its new destination.